Maple Leafs Kyle Dubas & William Nylander Play Game of Chicken

 Dubas’ Side

-Dubas wants to ink Nylander to a bridge deal.
+Dubas would likely benefit more by inking Nylander to a bridge deal.
 A typical bridge contract is one-to-three years in length following an entry level contract (ELC).
 When used amicably, it’s an opportunity for the team to become more confident of a player’s ability and the player to establish himself in the league and therefore, to ask for more money when signing a long-term deal that will take him through his prime.
 No doubt, Dubas wants the bridge deal, not only to manage his budget but to lock up Nylander potentially for his whole career; a three-year ELC plus a two-to-three year bridge deal plus a seven-to-eight year RFA contract.
 Nylander wants longer term and more money now, feeling as though he has already demonstrated his value.

 Dubas has to get this contract done in context of a situation in which he will have six RFAs and four UFAs at the end of this season.
 At the end of next season, Nathan Horton’s contract comes off the books and Patrick Marleau’s contract expires.
 That will free up $11.55 million that Dubas can allocate to other players.
 If he can convince Nylander to sign a two-year bridge, Dubas believes he can use that bridge to get to that extra cash and therefore keep his gang together.